- A manufacturer’s new-car warranty usually lasts five to seven years

-Every new car is covered by a manufacturer’s warranty.
-On the majority of cars you’ll get at least a three-year, 100,000km warranty – whichever comes first.
-Some brands now offer an unlimited kilometre warranty, and others offer five-year, six or even seven-years of cover, which is often transferrable to subsequent owners if you sell your car.
+Every new-car is covered by a manufacturer’s warranty.
+On the majority of cars you’ll get at least a five- to seven-year, 100,000km warranty – whichever comes first.
+Some brands now offer an unlimited kilometre warranty, which is often transferrable to subsequent owners if you sell your car.

 If a defect occurs during the warranty period, the dealer is obliged to fix the defect without cost to you, so that the vehicle remains in reasonable condition for its age.
 The time it takes to make repairs is added onto your warranty period.

-A new car statutory warranty covers you for 12 months or 20,000km, whichever comes first.
-This warranty will in most cases cover all defective items on a car and is a legal requirement for cars below the luxury car tax threshold of $64,132 (or $75,526 for fuel-efficient vehicles – those that use 7.0L/ 100km or less on the government combined cycle).
+A new-car statutory warranty covers you for 12 months or 20,000km, whichever comes first.
+This warranty will in most cases cover all defective items on a car and is a legal requirement for cars below the luxury car tax threshold of $68,740 (or $77,565 for fuel-efficient vehicles – those that use 7.0L/100km or less on the government combined cycle).

 Used car statutory warranty